 Technical implementation – the basics

-Regardless of which type of implementation you choose – and there’s more on that below – there are three basic rules.
+There are three basic rules regardless of which type of implementation you choose – and there’s more on that below.

 1. Valid hreflang attributes

 The hreflang attribute needs to contain a value that consists of the language, which can be combined with a region.
 In other words, the language attribute needs to be in ISO 639-1 format (a two-letter code).